sco1/zwom/README.md

 4. Power is ignored for Free segments
 5. Message timestamps are relative to their containing block

+Single line in-block comments may also be specified by a leading `;`.

 ### Sample Workout
 ```